A WELL-TIED KNOT CAN GO A LONG WAY

-“TODAY, THERE ARE OVER 2,000 DIFFERENT KNOTS LISTED IN WHAT IS COMMONLY REFERRED TO AS THE BIBLE OF KNOT TYING, ‘THE ASHLEY BOOK OF KNOTS’ BY CLIFFORD W. ASHLEY.”
+“TODAY, THERE ARE APPROXIMATELY 3,900 DIFFERENT KNOTS LISTED IN WHAT IS COMMONLY REFERRED TO AS THE BIBLE OF KNOT TYING, ‘THE ASHLEY BOOK OF KNOTS’ BY CLIFFORD W. ASHLEY.”

 Like any niche specialty, there are a variety terms and vocabulary that one needs to know to better work with ropes.

 Bend: A knot, such as the Sheet Bend, used to connect two pieces of rope together.